 Baritone John Viscardi, New York native and graduate of the Academy of Vocal Arts (AVA), is a rising talent notably acknowledged for his diversity of vocal repertoire.

-2016/17 season sees John as a resident artist with the Lyric Opera of Kansas City.
-The season also includes the title role in Cyrano with Michigan Opera Theatre, a return to San Louis Obispo as Marcello in La Boheme, Soloist in the Juliet Letters and the Motorcycle Cop in Dead Man Walking both with Lyric Opera of Kansas City, and a concert in Tokyo, Japan.
+In 2016/17 John won first place in the Concorso internazionale F.P.
+Tosti, performed the title role in Cyrano with Michigan Opera Theatre, Marcello in La Bohème at Opera San Louis Obispo, the Juliet Letters and the Motorcycle Cop in Dead Man Walking both with Lyric Opera of Kansas City, and a concert in Tokyo, Japan.

 The 2015/16 season saw Mr. Viscardi perform Vaughan Williams' Five Mystical Songs at Carnegie Hall, Carmina Burana with Opera Philadelphia, Silvio in Il Pagliacci with Opera San Louis Obispo, Bill Calhoun in Kiss Me Kate with the Phoenicia International Festival of the Voice, Morales in Carmen with Lyric Opera of Kansas City.